Right Ho, Jeeves: Style

 Jeeves's reply, "I appreciate the point you raise", carries an irony that Bertie apparently misses.
 However, since Jeeves invariably stays in Bertie's employ, the quote suggests that Jeeves puts up with and even enjoys Bertie's continuing society more than Bertie's friends and relatives do.

 In the novel, Aunt Dahlia uses the expression "oom beroofen", which is derived from the German "unberufen" and means "touch wood" or "knock on wood".
 Wodehouse previously used "beroofen" in The Gem Collector (1909).

 Background

 The book is dedicated to Raymond Needham KC, "with affection and admiration".
 Needham had represented Wodehouse in a tax dispute case and won the case.
 According to Wodehouse scholar Richard Usborne, Needham had to talk Wodehouse out of using the original, more provocative dedication: "To Raymond Needham KC, who put the tax-gatherers to flight when they had their feet on my neck and their hands in my wallet" or words to that effect.
 Wodehouse actually befriended the tax inspector involved in the case.

 Publication history

 In the Saturday Evening Post, the story was illustrated by Henry Raleigh.
 The story was later printed in Men Only in April 1936.
 Along with The Inimitable Jeeves and Very Good, Jeeves, the novel was included in a collection titled Life With Jeeves, published in 1981 by Penguin Books.

+The novel is in the public domain in the US.